odinuv/web/articles/database-tech/index.md

 SELECT MAX(id_contact_type) FROM contact_type;
 {% endhighlight %}

-Another user will run his own `INSERT` query.
-Your `SELECT MAX` query will then return his record id (the highest one).
-Your application instance will then continue to work with wrong record.
+Another user will run her own `INSERT` query.
+Your `SELECT MAX` query will then return her record id (the highest one).
+Your application instance will then continue to work with the wrong record.
 This leads to very serious errors.
-For example, if you have two users are inserting persons and then meetings for that persons, the above situation would lead to:
+For example, if you have two users are inserting persons and then meetings for those persons, the above situation will lead to:

 - user A inserted person John
 - user B inserted person Leon